In an overhaul of tips and gratuity practices, a new law being introduced this year will make it illegal for employers to withhold tips from workers.

 The new law on tips says:

-This applies to hospitality businesses, including restaurants, bars, and cafes.
+The legislation will apply to hospitality businesses, including restaurants, bars, and cafes.
 Tips must be allocated fairly between all workers, including those on zero-hour contracts.

-Under the new legislation, if an employer breaks the new rules they could be taken to an employment tribunal.
+Under the new legislation, if an employer breaks the rules they could be taken to an employment tribunal.
 This could mean compensation and fines, so it’s important that you’re on top of what you need to do to comply with the new laws.

 This could impact cash flow for some hospitality businesses that have previously used tips to boost their revenue.